Krystyna Kuperberg

-Krystyna Maria Kuperberg (born Krystyna M. Trybulec; 17 July 1944) is a Polish-American mathematician who currently works as a professor of mathematics at Auburn University, where she was formerly an Alumni Professor of Mathematics.
+Krystyna Maria Kuperberg (born Krystyna M. Trybulec; 17 July 1944) is a Polish-American mathematician who currently works as a professor of mathematics at Auburn University.
+She is a foreign member of the Polish Academy of Arts and Sciences and a fellow of the American Mathematical Society.

 Early life and family

 Her parents, Jan W. and Barbara H. Trybulec, were pharmacists and owned a pharmacy in Tarnów.
 Her older brother is Andrzej Trybulec.
 Her husband Włodzimierz Kuperberg and her son Greg Kuperberg are also mathematicians, while her daughter Anna Kuperberg is a photographer.

 Education and career

 After attending high school in Gdańsk, she entered the University of Warsaw in 1962, where she studied mathematics.
 Her first mathematics course was taught by Andrzej Mostowski; later she attended topology lectures of Karol Borsuk and became fascinated by topology.

 After obtaining her undergraduate degree, Kuperberg began graduate studies at Warsaw under Borsuk, but stopped after earning a master's degree.
 She left Poland in 1969 with her young family to live in Sweden, then moved to the United States in 1972.
 She finished her Ph.D. in 1974, from Rice University, under the supervision of William Jaco.
 In the same year, both she and her husband were appointed to the faculty of Auburn University.
 From 1996 to 1998, Kuperberg served as an American Mathematical Society Council member at large.
 In 1998, she was elected to the AMS Editorial Boards Committee.